MaloneQQ/GAM-N/README.md

 Documentation
 ------------------
-The GAM-N documentation is hosted in the [GitHub Wiki]
+General GAM documentation is hosted in the [GitHub Wiki].
+Documentation specifically for GAM-N is in Gam*.txt files.

 Mailing List / Discussion group
 -------------------------------